 PRE-IPO MARKET OVERVIEW

-- The current model enables companies to stay private longer and get the access to capital they need while simultaneously providing access to large, well connected, and ultra wealthy investors.
-Unfortunately, most investors are only given an opportunity to invest once a company goes public, which is after a significant amount of growth has taken place in the private market.
+- Unfortunately, most investors are only given an opportunity to invest once a company goes public, which is after a significant amount of growth has taken place in the private market.

 Access: Historically, investing in the pre-IPO space was reserved for a limited network of institutional and well-connected investors.
 In addition to the challenge of gaining access, high investment minimums have priced many investors out of the market.

 Access: PTN provides members with the ability to invest in any of the companies listed on the platform.
-PTN has developed a network of investors, brokers, and funds to actively source investment opportunities based on member demand.
-We help democratize access by offering a reduced minimum investment size ($10,000 for your first transaction – no minimum size going forward).
+PTN has developed a network of investors, brokers, and funds to actively source investment opportunities based on member demand and present unique opportunities.
+We help democratize access by offering a reduced minimum investment size ($10,000 for your first transaction).

-Liquidity: PTN provides its members with the technology to buy or sell membership interest.
-PTN cannot guarantee that you will be able to buy or sell membership interest as there may not be supply or demand, but the mechanism is in place to efficiently transact.
+Liquidity: PTN’s structure provides members the ability to buy or sell.
+PTN cannot guarantee that you will be able to buy or sell as there may not be supply or demand, but the mechanism is in place to efficiently transact, pre and post IPO.

 - Wakefield Quin provides some of the top legal expertise in Bermuda and the Harbour Financial Services division provides fund administration services.

 - PTN is regulated by the Bermuda Monetary Authority (“BMA”).